Trinidad Callaloo Soup is delicate and spicy and rich with the flavors of calalloo greens, crab and Caribbean seasonings!

 I was fortunate enough to come across some fresh callaloo (sometimes called callalou or callilu) greens this week, so grabbed them up to make a pot of callalou soup.
 They are rare in the market so you can understand how excited I was to come across them!

 Callalou greens themselves are very tender, so you will often see recipes call for spinach in them.
 And though they taste quite like spinach, I find them to be even a bit closer to the taste of Swiss Chard leaves, so if you cannot find fresh callalou greens, choose first to substitute chard before turning to spinach.
 They are related to taro and are tuberous.
 You may recognize some of the other related but inedible plants as anthuriums, philodendrons, and calla lilies.
-Since the edible fresh taro (callalou) leaves are difficult to obtain for the most part, chard and spinach make acceptible substtutes.
+Since the edible fresh taro (callalou) leaves are difficult to obtain for the most part, chard and spinach make acceptable substitutes.

 Callalou soup itself is Caribbean, of course, and is generally considered Creole, which is slightly French in nature.
 There are a number of differing versions across the islands of the Caribbean sea, and it seems almost every Caribbean cook has their own special recipe or family version for it.
 One can find differing recipes for callalou in Jamaica, Trinidad, Grenada, Haiti, Martinique, and Guadaloupe, among other places.